pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 title: The Objectives Course
 ---

-Are you paralyzed with small todos and annoyed you can't deal with the bigger picture?
-Or are you the type to go deep in one area and feeling pressure to perfect the other areas of your life?
-That's why I'm putting together:
+Are you envisioning a change that you feel is important, but it's losing out to a mountain of to-dos?
+Or how about this: are you making promises with yourself that you can't seem to keep?
+If that's your situation, here's what I'm working on:
 {: .switch-away-from }

 # The Objectives Course

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done_ lists: a way to write objectives that will make you master your day-to-day activities while making you advance on your vision.**
+**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger picture vision.**

 It'll start in the new year, with a group of 5 people, using examples and individual coaching.
 All done over email.